atticus-lv/SSM_document/_docs/Ops_Move/drop-2-floor.md

 ---
-title: Images
+title: D2F-对齐地面
 category: Media
-order: 1
+order: 2
 ---

-Share images with your friends!
+Share images with your friends\!
 Send photos and pictures from your computer, phone or camera.

 > Images are stored until you choose to remove them.